Félix Arenas Gaspar: Rif War

 Arena Gaspar's position was under constant enemy attack.
 He decided on the nights of July 25 and 26, to leave his parameter and set fire to the stacks of hay which served as the enemy's protective barriers.
 A member of his company by the name of Captain Aguirre and a squad of riflemen provided Arena Gaspar with the necessary firepower to cover him.
 He was severely burned when one the gasoline tanks which he was carrying blew up, but not before he killed ten of the enemy.

 On July 29, the Spanish troops were ordered to retreat to the major fort at Monte Arruit.
 Arenas Gaspar volunteered to stay in the rear to cover the retreat with Capt.
 Aguirre and 200 men.
 They fought against the enemy until the Spanish troops were safely in Monte Arruit.
 Then they found themselves surrounded and outnumbered by the Riffians.
 They battled against the Riffians until Arenas Gaspar ordered Capt.
 Aguirre and the survivors to reach the Spanish position at Monte Arruit.
 Arenas Gaspar decided to stay and cover their retreat.

 Arenas Gaspar took charge of one of the artillery batteries and opened fire, which halted the enemy advance and allowed his men to reach Monte Arruit.
 Unfortunately one of the Riffians was able to get close enough to Arenas Gaspar, shot him in the head, and killed him.

 Cruz Laureada de San Fernando

 Various officers who witnessed the actions of Arenas Gaspar requested that he be posthumously awarded the Cruz Laureada de San Fernando.
 In 1924, Capt.
 Félix Arenas Gaspar was awarded the Cruz Laureada de San Fernando (Laureate Cross of Saint Fernand), the highest military decoration awarded by the Spanish government.

 Legacy

 On July 5, 1928, King Alfonso XIII of Spain unveiled a bust with the likeness of Capt.
 Félix Arena Gaspar and named a street n his honor in the town of Molina de Aragon.
 In 1956, the city of Guadalajara named a street in his honor.
-In Melilla, Morocco the military barracks Capitán Arenas was named in his honor.
+In Melilla, Spain the military barracks Capitán Arenas was named in his honor.
 He is featured in the Who's Who in Ballooning.